From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

-Evaluations across more than one hundred real-world manipulation tasks and on the CALVIN benchmark~\citep{CALVIN_2022} show that scaling video pretraining and data diversity substantially improves policy robustness and generalization.
-Within this family of methods, GR-2 illustrates how increasing the scale of video supervision and model capacity can strengthen the effectiveness of direct video--action policies for multi-task robot manipulation.
+GR-2~\citep{cheang2024gr2generativevideolanguageactionmodel} tests the scalability of the GR-1 coupling pattern: whether a single autoregressive backbone can continue to benefit from joint video forecasting and action prediction when both action-free video pretraining and robot grounding data are expanded substantially.
+Like GR-1, it treats future video and robot actions as output modalities of the same transformer, but shifts the emphasis from establishing the formulation to scaling its data regime and execution horizon.

+The video-pretraining stage is broadened from egocentric video to a mixture of large Internet video corpora and robot video data, with frames discretized by an image tokenizer and predicted autoregressively under language and observation context.
+Robot fine-tuning then grounds the shared video--action representation to executable commands, while retaining future-frame prediction as part of the objective so that temporal visual structure continues to regularize action learning.

+A second change is the move from single-step action prediction to short action chunks.
+This does not introduce a new interface---actions are still generated directly in the robot's native action space---but changes the deployment behavior by improving temporal consistency and reducing the need for per-step replanning, at the cost of longer open-loop segments between observations.

+GR-2 suggests that the GR-1 template can scale with broader video and robot data, while action-chunk supervision makes the same joint video--action formulation more stable during execution.

-\subsubsection{PAD: joint denoising of future images and actions}
+\subsubsection{PAD: joint denoising of future images and actions.}

-PAD~\citep{PAD_guo2024_NIPS} extends the same tightly coupled video--action formulation used by GR-1 and GR-2, but replaces autoregressive generation with a shared diffusion transformer.
-Like those methods, PAD learns a single visuomotor model that predicts future visual observations together with robot actions, using temporal prediction to shape representations that are later grounded to control.

-Rather than generating outputs token by token, PAD performs joint diffusion over future images and action sequences.
-Visual observations and robot actions are encoded into a shared representation and jointly denoised, allowing the model to capture multimodal futures while maintaining a unified backbone for perception and control.
+PAD~\citep{PAD_guo2024_NIPS} probes the role of generative architecture in tightly coupled video--action policies: keeping the joint video--action coupling of GR-1/2, it replaces autoregressive token prediction with joint diffusion over future images and actions.
+Instead of predicting visual and action tokens step by step, PAD denoises future observations and action sequences together within a shared transformer, so video prediction and control remain tied inside one generative process.

-To exploit large video datasets without action labels, PAD adopts a masked co-training strategy across robot demonstrations and action-free video data.
-For video-only samples, the action branch is masked and supervision is applied only to future image prediction; for robot demonstrations, both images and actions are denoised and supervised.
-This mixed-data training scheme allows large-scale video to improve visual dynamics modeling while robot trajectories anchor the model to executable actions.
+This formulation makes action-free video useful through masked co-training.
+For video-only samples, the action branch is masked and supervision is applied only to future image prediction; for robot demonstrations, both future images and actions are denoised and supervised.
+The result is the same basic grounding logic as GR-style models---large-scale video shapes temporal visual representations, while robot trajectories anchor them to executable actions---but implemented through a diffusion objective that can represent multimodal futures.